-Leukaemia is the cancer of the blood cells.
-Leukaemia starts when healthy blood cells change and grow uncontrollably.
+Leukemia is the cancer of the blood cells.
+Leukemia starts when healthy blood cells change and grow uncontrollably.
 Blood cells are formed in the bone marrow, the spongy tissue inside the long bones in the body.

 There are different types of blood cells –